psyfb2/Chatbot/README.md

 ## Website ##
 The models are deployed using a Flask backend.
-The live version can be found here: [Live Version](http://fady-website.ew.r.appspot.com "Live Version")
+The live version can be found here (currently down but will be up again soon): [Live Version](http://fady-website.ew.r.appspot.com "Live Version")